Between Heaven and Hell (film): Plot

-In 1945, on a Pacific island, Sergeant Sam Gifford (Wagner) is demoted to the rank of private after striking an officer.
+In 1945, on a Pacific island, Sergeant Sam Gifford is demoted to private after striking an officer.
 He is transferred to a punishment company, run by the dictatorial Captain Grimes, who insists on being called "Waco" in order to prevent his own death by Japanese snipers.
-Through flashback, we learn Gifford's backstory—his civilian status as a wealthy cotton farmer, married to the beautiful daughter of his National Guard commander, who is also a well-to-do plantation owner.
-After their reserve unit is sent to the Pacific theater, Gifford becomes close buddies with several of his own sharecroppers—people he had never socialized with at home.
-As a sergeant, Gifford capably leads his platoon, earning himself a medal for valor.
+Through flashbacks, we learn Gifford's backstory—his civilian status as a wealthy cotton farmer, hard and uncaring towards his employees, and married to Jenny, the beautiful daughter of his National Guard commander, well-to-do plantation owner Colonel Cousins.
+After their reserve unit is sent to the Pacific, Gifford becomes close to several of his own sharecroppers—people he never socialized with at home.
+As a sergeant, Gifford capably leads his platoon, earning a medal for valor.
 Occasionally, however, Gifford outwardly exhibits signs of fear, battle fatigue, and neurosis.
-These weaknesses intensify when his father-in-law is killed by a sniper.
-Another officer, disdainful of his men both as workers and as soldiers, machine guns Gifford's friends out of cowardice and panic.
+These weaknesses intensify when Colonel Cousins is killed by a sniper.
+Another officer, Lieutenant Ray Mosby, disdainful of his men both as sharecroppers and as soldiers, machine guns Gifford's friends out of cowardice and panic.
 Gifford attempts to beat him to death with the butt of his rifle.
 The flashback ends when Waco calls Gifford into company headquarters.

-Waco orders Gifford to lead a six-man patrol to check a town believed to be the location of a Japanese headquarters.
-The patrol finds the town abandoned, but the patrol spots a platoon-strength unit of the Japanese Imperial Army, equipped with mortars, heading towards the hills near Waco's headquarters.
-On returning, as Gifford reports his findings to Waco, a heavy barrage from Japanese mortars commences.
-Afterwards, Gifford is sent by Waco to outpost duty with a lieutenant nicknamed Little Joe (Brad Dexter).
-There he forms a friendship with another former sharecropper, Willie Crawford (Buddy Ebsen).
-After an attack, the outpost loses radio contact with the company and Gifford is sent back to company HQ for fresh batteries.
-He arrives to find that Waco has been relieved of command when several wounded men informed battalion headquarters of his behavior.
-Waco, in formal uniform including rank insignia as he prepares to leave, is shot and killed by a Japanese sniper when he demands that his soldiers salute him.
+Waco orders Gifford to lead a patrol to San Carlos, a town rumored to be Japanese headquarters.
+On the way, the patrol spots a Japanese mortar platoon heading toward the hills near Waco's headquarters.
+The patrol continues on and finds the town abandoned.
+Gifford takes a name plate from the front door of San Carlos's church as proof they were there.
+Upon returning, Waco accuses Gifford of loafing and not reaching the town.
+In reply, Gifford throws the church's name plate on Waco's desk.
+Then a Japanese mortar barrage commences.
+Afterwards, Gifford is assigned to outpost duty with a lieutenant nicknamed Little Joe Johnson.
+There, he forms a friendship with another ex-sharecropper, Corporal Willie Crawford.
+Gifford admits being hard on those not of his social class.
+But in making friends with others in his unit, he promises to change.
+After an attack, the outpost loses radio contact, and Gifford is detailed to company HQ for fresh batteries.
+He arrives to find Waco has been relieved of command.
+Before leaving, Waco commends Gifford for the San Carlos patrol.
+Wanting to show that he is still an officer, Waco dons his formal Class A uniform including rank insignia.
+But when he instructs his soldiers to salute him, he is killed by a Japanese sniper.